0x1bitcrack3r/next-node-elk/README.md

-# Node.js Logging with ELK Integration
+# NextJS Error Handling and Node.js Logging with ELK Integration

 Seamlessly integrate Nextjs, Node.js application logs with the ELK (Elasticsearch, Logstash, and Kibana) stack for effective log management and analysis.